 Since 2008, the Surface Water Management (SWM) division has tracked and reported the water quality of streams and lakes in an annual Surface Water Report Card.
 Streams and lakes are graded on a scale of 'F' (failing) to 'A' (excellent).
-The goal of the "Raise the Grade" project is to improve water quality in streams and lakes with low grades.
-In 2012, Swan Creek was selected in the Puyallup River watershed.
-A project team was assigned to identify problems, partners, and solutions to water quality in Swan Creek.
+In 2012, a project team was assigned to identify problems, partners, and solutions to water quality in Swan Creek.

 In 2014, Swan Creek received a "C-" grade.
 The consistently low grade is due to high levels of fecal coliform, nitrogen and phosphorus, all of which can come from human and animal waste.
 In addition, Swan Creek is on the Washington State 303(d) list of polluted waters for fecal coliform.
 The Benthic Index of Biotic Integrity (BIBI) score for Swan Creek is also poor.
 This is also included in the calculation of the grade.
 The BIBI score is based on the type and amount of bugs that live on the bottom of the stream.
 The type and amount of bugs can tell a lot about the health of a stream.
 In the case of Swan Creek the degraded habitat appears to be limited in its diversity of environments, which in turn limits the diversity of the "bugs".